Vatican City during World War II: Invasion of Poland

-In Poland, the Nazis murdered over 2,500 monks and priests and even more were imprisoned.

-Opposition to racism and anti-Semitism

-In a further rejection of Nazi ideology, Pius reiterated Catholic opposition to racism and anti-Semitism:
+Plan to increase "native" clergy; quotation of Biblical passage extolling vision where "there is neither Gentile or Jew"

+About midway through the encyclical, Pius wrote:

 In accordance with these principles of equality, the Church devotes her care to forming cultured native clergy and gradually increasing the number of native Bishops.
 And in order to give external expression to these, Our intentions, We have chosen the forthcoming Feast of Christ the King to raise to the Episcopal dignity at the Tomb of the Apostles twelve representatives of widely different peoples and races.
 In the midst of the disruptive contrasts which divide the human family, may this solemn act proclaim to all Our sons, scattered over the world, that the spirit, the teaching and the work of the Church can never be other than that which the Apostle of the Gentiles preached: "putting on the new (man), him who is renewed unto knowledge, according to the image of him that created him.
 Where there is neither Gentile nor Jew, circumcision nor uncircumcision, barbarian nor Scythian, bond nor free.
 But Christ is all and in all" (Colossians iii.
 10, 11).

 — Summi Pontificatus 48 – Pope Pius XII, Oct.
 1939.

 1940 meeting with Ribbentrop

-In 1940, the Nazi Foreign Minister Joachim von Ribbentrop led the only senior Nazi delegation permitted an audience with Pius XII.
+In March 1940, the Nazi Foreign Minister Joachim von Ribbentrop met with Pius.
 When Ribbentrop asked the Pope why he had sided with the Allies, Pius replied with a list of recent Nazi atrocities and religious persecutions committed against Christians and Jews, in Germany and in Poland.
 This led The New York Times to headline its report "Jews Rights Defended" and write of the "burning words he spoke to Herr Ribbentrop about religious persecution".

 1942 Christmas message

-In 1942, Pius XII delivered a Christmas message over Vatican Radio, which voiced concern for the victims of the Nazis' genocidal policies.
+In 1942, Pius delivered a Christmas message over Vatican Radio, which voiced concern for the victims of the Nazis' genocidal policies.
 From May 1942, the Nazis had commenced their industrialized slaughter of the Jews of Europe – the Final Solution.
 Romani people and others were also marked for extermination.
 The Pope addressed the racial persecutions in the following terms:

 Mankind owes that vow to the numberless exiles whom the hurricane of war has torn from their native land and scattered in the land of the stranger; who can make their own the lament of the Prophet: 'Our inheritance is turned to aliens; our house to strangers.'
 Mankind owes that vow to the hundreds of thousands of persons who, without any fault on their part, sometimes only because of their nationality or race, have been consigned to death or slow extermination."